abhiTronix/vidgear/docs/gears/streamgear/introduction.md

 ??? warning "Real-time Frames Mode is NOT Live-Streaming."

-    You can enable live-streaming in Real-time Frames Mode by using using exclusive [`-livestream`](../params/#a-exclusive-parameters) attribute of stream_params dictionary parameter in WebGear_RTC API.
+    Rather, you can enable live-streaming in Real-time Frames Mode by using using exclusive [`-livestream`](../params/#a-exclusive-parameters) attribute of `stream_params` dictionary parameter in StreamGear API.
 Checkout [this usage example](../rtfm/usage/#bare-minimum-usage-with-live-streaming) for more information.

 - [**Single-Source Mode**](../ssm/overview): In this mode, StreamGear transcodes entire video/audio file _(as opposed to frames by frame)_ into a sequence of multiple smaller chunks/segments for streaming.
 This mode works exceptionally well, when you're transcoding lossless long-duration videos(with audio) for streaming and required no extra efforts or interruptions.
 But on the downside, the provided source cannot be changed or manipulated before sending onto FFmpeg Pipeline for processing.